 The ferry MV Pulau Kidjang capsized at the mouth of Tanjung Jerijeh about 3.5 nautical miles from Sarikei town.

 Widely considered one of the worst tragedies in Sarawak maritime history, the incident took the lives of 121 people, mostly women and children.

 Reportedly only 41 bodies were found while the rest are still missing to this day.

 2.Circular No. 9

-How far would you go to stand on your political ground?
-Are you willing to quit your job for it?
+How far would you go to defend your political beliefs?
+Would you be willing to quit your job for it?

-The story started with the anti-cession movement led by Datu Patinggi Abang Haji Abdillah and Datu Patinggi Haji Mohammad Kassim to fight against the cession of Sarawak to Britain.
+The story starts with the anti-cession movement led by Datu Patinggi Abang Haji Abdillah and Datu Patinggi Haji Mohammad Kassim.

-There were demonstrations all over the country of Sarawak, most of them consisting of civil servants.
+There were demonstrations all over the country of Sarawak, most of them held by civil servants.

 In response, the Governor of Sarawak issued Circular No. 9 warning civil servants that it was illegal to participate in political movements.